leondz/garak/README.md

 * A hit log, detailing attempts that yielded a vulnerability (a 'hit')

 ## How is the code structured?

+Check out the [reference docs](https://reference.garak.ai/) for an authoritative guide to `garak` code structure.

 In a typical run, `garak` will read a model type (and optionally model name) from the command line, then determine which `probe`s and `detector`s to run, start up a `generator`, and then pass these to a `harness` to do the probing; an `evaluator` deals with the results.
 There are many modules in each of these categories, and each module provides a number of classes that act as individual plugins.